Morgan Stanley chooses Frankfurt as EU hub post Brexit: source

 Morgan Stanley's choice was expected, with a source telling Reuters in January that the bank was likely to move jobs to Frankfurt after Brexit, given it already had a licensed entity there.

-JPMorgan CEO Jamie Dimon said on July 11 that his bank would probably use Frankfurt as the legal domicile of its European operations after Brexit.
+JPMorgan CEO Jamie Dimon said on July 11 that his bank would probably use Frankfurt as the legal domicile of its European operations after Brexit, but that jobs may be put elsewhere as well.

+Banks are pushing ahead to implement the first stages of their Brexit contingency plans, warning that they do not have time to wait to see the outcome of Britain's exit discussions with the EU.

+Most are currently focused on ensuring they have the right legal and operational structures in place, holding back on plans to move hundreds of staff until the final Brexit deal is clearer.

+Frankfurt is so far looking to be the most popular choice for banks' post-Brexit centers.

+Japanese banks Nomura (8604.T), Daiwa Securities (8601.T) and Sumitomo Mitsui Financial Group (8316.T) have all said they are planning to set up new units there, as has British lender Standard Chartered (STAN.L).

-Reporting by Tom Sims and Anjuli Davies; writing by Rachel Armstrong; editing by David Clarke
+Reporting by Tom Sims and Anjuli Davies; writing by Rachel Armstrong; editing by David Clarke and Jane Merriman